advocations/skype/Skype/UCWA/addToContactList_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

- The AddToContactList resource can be used to add a [distributionGroup](distributionGroup_ref.md) into contact list.
+ The AddToContactList resource can be used to add a[distributionGroup (UCWA)](distributionGroup_ref.md) into contact list.

 ### Properties